 *First, you should probably use a glass bottle because it preserves the essential oils better.

-**Second, as much as I love castile soap, it makes this spray a little gummy.
-Instead, I use a very simple dish soap called better life, but you can use anything as long as it is free and clear of chemicals and castile soap.
+Second, as much as I love castile soap, it makes this spray very gummy.
+It will also eventually clog up your spray bottle.
+Trust me, I found out through experience.
+Instead, I use a very simple dish soap called Better Life, but you can use anything as long as it is free and clear of chemicals and castile soap.

 How to Use DIY All-Purpose Cleaner

-- ) After removing crumbs, or VERY stuck on gunk, simply spray on surface and wipe clean.
-It cleans, it disinfects, it shines.
+- ) After removing crumbs, or VERY stuck on gunk, simply spray on any surface and wipe clean.
+It cleans, disinfects, and it shines.

 Do you make your own DIY Cleaner?
 What’s in it?